 | SCROLL TO THE BOTTOM OF THIS PAGE TO PURCHASE. |

 Our "One-Year Unlimited Use" subscription allows one attorney access (listening and earning credit) to as many courses on this site as he/she wishes for one (1) year from the subscription date of purchase, and includes those courses added to the site during that period.
-For example, if you bought the subscription on June 1, 2010, the one-year period will begin at the time of your purchase on June 1, 2010 and will expire at 11:59 p.m. on May 31, 2011.Georgia, North Carolina, and Ohio Exception: These CLE Commissions approve courses for only a calendar year.
-Thus, for these states, ALL courses must be completed and course evaluations submitted by December 31 of the year the subscription is purchased.
+For example, if you bought the subscription on June 1, 2022, the one-year period will begin at the time of your purchase on June 1, 2022 and will expire at 11:59 p.m. on May 31, 2023.Georgia, North Carolina, and Ohio Attorneys: CLE Commissions in these states approve courses for one calendar year.
+We renew, and continue to offer most, if not all, courses for the next calendar year.
+Thus, when adding courses to your subscription, please add each course within the year you plan to listen to it.

 How To Listen As a subscription holder, you may login at any time during your one-year period to select and complete a course.
 The process for selecting and completing a course as a subscription holder is the same as if you purchased an individual course.
 For details, please click here or go to "Listen to online courses" in the "New To CLE Courses?" box in the right column of this site's homepage.